 The college worked with Ohio State’s Office of Military and Veterans Services to develop the training.
 The 14-week course also trains caregivers how to better connect veterans with resources in the community.

 “It’s part of giving back.
 It’s part of what we as a university should be doing for those who have sacrificed for us,” said Lisa Durham, the College of Social Work’s assistant dean of Strategic Initiatives and Community Engagement.

-The program is largely funding by a non-profit group called Run Down the Demons, which raises awareness around veteran mental health.
+The program is largely funded by a nonprofit group called Run Down the Demons, which raises awareness around veteran mental health.
 One of the group’s co-founders is a graduate student in the College of Social Work.

 5. An important regional entry point

-Ohio State’s five regional campuses — Lima, Mansfield, Marion, Newark or ATI in Wooster — offer veterans an education that is a little more convenient, accessible, affordable and personal.
+Ohio State’s five regional campuses — Lima, Mansfield, Marion, Newark and ATI in Wooster — offer veterans an education that is a little more convenient, accessible, affordable and personal.

 The Lima, Mansfield and Marion campuses offer Student-Veteran Community Advocate scholarships, provided through the university’s Office of Military and Veterans Services to improve services, promote inclusion and sponsor local activities/events for the fellow student-veterans.
 Currently, 134 veterans are enrolled on all regional campuses.